 3 Books Like Black Cake

 Black Cake was a featured pick in Jenna’s Today show book club.
 If you liked the vibe, we have the complete list of Jenna’s selections, with ratings and a synopsis.
 For more on the experience of Black women in London, try our guide for Girl, Woman, Other.
+If you’re keen on more secrets and mommy issues, try our The House of Eve discussion guide.

 The Vanishing Half, Brit Bennett